 For the complete policy and deadlines, please see the current Academic Calendar and the Pass/No Credit registration agreement available in the Office of the Registrar.

 An incomplete grade (I) may be given only for a valid reason and upon written stipulations sent via email to the student's Augustana email account from the instructor and copied to the Registrar.
 Students may not graduate with an I on their record.

 The deadline for completion of all work is set by the instructor and can be no later than 30 calendar days following the date ﬁnal grades are due.
-An extension beyond the 30-day period may be granted only by the Committee on Advanced Standing and Degrees with the approval of the instructor.
+An extension beyond the 30-day period may be granted only by the Committee on Advanced Standing and Degrees with a written statement of support from the instructor.
 This extension would normally be for at most an additional 30-day period, unless a longer period is granted by the committee because of some unusual circumstance such as serious illness.
 See the Academic Calendar for exact dates.

 Unless the student has petitioned the committee for such an extension, the instructor will assign a grade no later than one week following the 30-day period.
 If the Ofﬁce of the Registrar does not receive a grade or a petition within 37 days from the date grades were due at the end of the term, a grade of F will be recorded for the incomplete.

 *Seniors who are candidates for graduation may not graduate with grades of "I" or "IP" on the record when that coursework is needed to complete degree requirements.
 Senior students needing to arrange for a grade of "I" or "IP" should plan to apply to graduate during a future term.
 These students will be responsible for the fees associated with ordering a duplicate diploma.

 Students engaged in coursework that requires more than one term to complete may be given the temporary grade of IP.